sasagawa888/eisl/documents/FUNCTIONS.md

 # Acknowledgments

-The program created by Mr. Gomi was translated into English with the permission of Mr. Gomi.
+The program was created by Dr. Gomi.
+And we translated into English with the permission of Dr. Gomi.

 Mr. Poldy made a great contribution to the English translation.